lixia/cs118-fall16/syllabus.md

 - Programming projects can be done in groups of 1-3 students

 - No late homework or project submission.
-Homeworks and projects are submitted electronically through [CCLE](https://ccle.ucla.edu/course/view/16S-COMSCI118-1).
+Homeworks can be handwritten, while projects must be submitted electronically through [CCLE](https://ccle.ucla.edu/course/view/16S-COMSCI118-1).

-  * Homeworks should be submitted as `PDF` file.
-No handwritten and then scanned submissions!
-Type your homework answers in Word, Latex, or PDF directly, otherwise you will get no credit.
+  * Homeworks can be handwritten or typed.
+Submit `hardcopies` in BH 2432 Mailbox A14.
+No electronic submissions!
   * Projects should be submitted as `.tar.gz` archive, see project descriptions for more detail.

 - No make-up midterm or final examinations.